 Due to the intensive nature of this program, our students consistently enjoy a high graduation rate with very strong employment prospects.
 You will be recognised as a qualified and registered veterinary nurse in Australia.Here's just a handful of reasons why students choose AVT:-

-- We organise work placements in reputable veterinary hospitals (for Perth, Western Australia WA based students)
+- We organise your work placement in a reputable veterinary hospitals (for Perth, Western Australia WA based students)

 - We are a dedicated animal care college.
 No plumbing or hairdressing courses here!

-- AVT is proud of the high graduation and employment rate of our students
+- We are proud of the high graduation and employment rate of our students

 - We are trusted and respected by industry - employers request our graduates